mchaudhary22/I2GDS2024/RNA_g1/README.md

 #SBATCH --cpus-per-task=6
 #SBATCH --mem=64G
 #SBATCH --ntasks=1
-#SBATCH -A <allocation> #Don't forget to put in your allocation ***
+#SBATCH -A <allocation>
 #SBATCH --time=48:00:00
 #SBATCH -p normal_q
 #SBATCH --output=STARslurmlogtest.out
 #SBATCH --mail-type=ALL
+#SBATCH --mail-user=<user>

-#SBATCH --mail-user=<user> #Don't forget your email username ***
+#Don't forget to put in your allocation and username!!

-/path/to/STAR-2.7.11b/source/STAR --runThreadN 6 \ #run STAR by providing your full path to the .exe and set the threads --genomeDir /path/to/genomeindex/ \ #location of genome index previously created *** --readFilesIn /path/to/D0C1_1.fq.gz /path/to/D0C1_2.fq.gz \ #path to forward reads separated by a space and the path to the reverse reads ***
+#run STAR using the full path (e.g. home/amichael19/software/STAR-2.7.11b/source/STAR) with
+#set thread number (--runThreadN),
+#the location of the previously created genome index (--genomeDir),
+#read your RNA-Seq files in (--readFilesIn) first with the forward reads separated by a space,
+#using compressed gzip files (readFilesCommand),
---readFilesCommand zcat \ #to read files that are gzip compressed --outSAMtype BAM SortedByCoordinate #output as BAM which is sorted by coord
+#and output as a BAM which is sorted (--outSAMtype)

-#UNTESTED
+path/to/STAR-2.7.11b/source/STAR --runThreadN 6 \
+--genomeDir genomeindex/ \
+--readFilesIn D0C1_1.fq.gz D0C1_2.fq.gz \
+--readFilesCommand zcat \
+--outSAMtype BAM SortedByCoordinate

+#TESTED
 ```
 <details>
 <summary> Output file descriptions </summary>